 Last updated:

-Manage rules in dynamic groups
+Manage membership rules in groups

-Please note that this feature is currently in Early Access.
+This feature is currently in Early Access.
 If you're interested, please contact your customer success manager to check if your organization is eligible.

-What are rules in dynamic groups?
+What are membership rules in groups?

 Available rules and operations